mendhak/waveshare-epaper-display/README.md

 ## Pick a Weather provider

-You can pick between ClimaCell, Met Office, OpenWeatherMap, and AccuWeather to provide temperature and weather forecasts.
+You can pick between OpenWeatherMap, Met Office, AccuWeather, Met.no and Climacell to provide temperature and weather forecasts.

-### Climacell (tomorrow.io)
+### OpenWeatherMap

-Register on the [Climacell site](https://www.climacell.co/weather-api/), and when you do you should be given an API Key.
+Register on the [OpenWeathermap](https://openweathermap.org) website, and go to the [API Keys page](https://home.openweathermap.org/api_keys), that's the key you'll need.
-Modify the `env.sh` file and put your Climacell API key in there.
+Add it to the env.sh file.

-    export CLIMACELL_APIKEY=xxxxxx
+    export OPENWEATHERMAP_APIKEY=xxxxxx

 ### Met Office (UK)